Not-Juan-D/Alfred/README.md

 *"I would have to migrate everything - including playlists and preferences.
 So no."*

 *"Good idea, but Why would you need a music player embedded in a planner?"*

+*"Nah.
+I didn't even listen to music during my prepp days.
+Think it'll only distract students, y'know.
+Good music is like drugs when you're studying for an exam haha."*

 ***